joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 The `src/` folder (short for source) is where you will build your React application.
 All the code in this file will be bundled to build your React application.
 If you try to add code or assets outside of this folder, they will not be able to be loaded into your React application (which will be loaded inside the `div` with the id of `root` from `public/index.html`).

-There are several files here that demonstrate how to set up some functionality, including:
+There are several files here that demonstrate how to set up some common application elements, including:

 #### `index.css` and `App.css`